sous-chefs/apt/README.md

 Put `recipe[apt::cacher-ng]` in the run_list for a server to provide APT caching and add `recipe[apt::cacher-client]` on the rest of the Debian-based nodes to take advantage of the caching server.

 If you want to cleanup unused packages, there is also the `apt-get autoclean` and `apt-get autoremove` resources provided for automated cleanup.

+### apt_repository

+The apt_repository resource has been moved into chef-client in Chef 12.9\.
+This cookbook uses compat_resource, which backports the latest apt_repository chef-client functionality to older versions of chef-client.

+See <https://docs.chef.io/resource_apt_repository.html> for usage details

+### apt_update

+The apt_update resource has been moved into chef-client in Chef 12.7\.
+This cookbook uses compat_resource, which backports the latest apt_update chef-client functionality to older versions of chef-client.

+See <https://docs.chef.io/resource_apt_update.html> for usage details

 ## License & Authors